Markus Klek

 Recognizing the importance of furthering expertise in prehistoric heritage interpretation,

-Nordic Winter Camp offers a truly immersive opportunity for advanced ancient skills practitioners, reenactors and anybody involved in prehistoric heritage interpretation, to take their involvement to a new level.
+Nordic Winter Camp offers a truly immersive opportunity for advanced ancient skills practitioners, reenactors, museum staff, archeologists and anybody involved in prehistoric heritage interpretation, to take their involvement to a new level.

-As a dedicated group of prehistory enthusiasts, we will set up a winter base camp in a traditional Sami earth lodge, in the remote boreal landscape of southern Lapland.
+As a small, dedicated group of prehistory enthusiasts, we will set up a winter base camp in traditional Sámi earth lodges, in the remote boreal forest landscapes of southern Sápmi (Lapland).

 Joining together we form a clan to celebrate and explore the age-old wonders of winter living.

-In this unique setup, we will be living in a purely prehistoric way (no modern gear, metal, plastic or sanitary products etc.)
+In this unique setup, we are aiming to approach a purely prehistoric life way (no modern gear, metal, plastic or sanitary products etc.)

-For ten days, we are experiencing many aspects of prehistoric mid-winter living, based on archaeological data and traditional nordic crafts and life skills.
+For eleven days, we are experiencing many aspects of prehistoric mid-winter living within a subarctic climate zone, based on archaeological data, ethnolographic analogies and traditional nordic crafts and life skills.

-This immersive format requires, wearing prehistoric clothes, working with authentic tools, eating unprocessed foods free of grains, sugar, alcohol or coffee.
+This immersive format requires, wearing period accurate clothing, working with authentic tools and eating unprocessed foods free of grains, sugar, alcohol or coffee.

-There will be no modern showers or sanitary facilities available.
+There will be no modern showers or sanitary facilities available, except a compost toilet in camp.

-We will be practicing ancient crafts, share knowledge and skills, process reindeer meat, go ice fishing and as a final highlight, take a multi-day trek on foot through the snowy Jämtland mountains.
+We will be practicing ancient crafts, share knowledge and skills, process reindeer meat, go ice fishing and take a multi-day trek on foot through the snowy Jämtland mountains.
 We will be travelling with snow shoes, wooden skis and sleds, camping and sleeping in the open under the stars.

 Warum lese ich hier alles nur auf Englisch?